harleydutton/Tabula-Rasa/README.md

 ## To-Do
 - merge the stealth and lying sections. should become "deception and perception"
-- CP are given to you by the storyteller at CC and at the end of sessions or when you do cool stuff
-- define skills better
-- define flavor better
-- add description to top level section "stealth and perception"
 - CC
   - reduce the "character creation" section and add sections to "character" (really just move them and refine both)
   - redo the "adding skills to the setting" section in CC
   - change character sheet such that it has "current AD" and "initial AD"
-  - remove duplicate subsections in skills section
 - images
   - add an example image/table for the store
   - add an example image for a whole setting